truenas/documentation/content/CORE/CORETutorials/Storage/Disks/DiskReplace.md

 Any data on the replacement disk is wiped as part of the process.

 {{< expand "Can I replace a disk in a GELI-encrypted (Legacy) pool?" "v" >}}
-Yes.
-In a GELI-Encrypted (Legacy) pool TrueNAS will still implement GELI-encryption during a disk replacement.
-That will continue for the "remaining life" of the pool.
+Although GELI-encryption has been depreciated, TrueNAS will still implement GELI-encryption during a "GELI-Encrypted (Legacy) pool" disk replacement.
+That will continue for the remaining life of the pool.
 {{< /expand >}}

 The TrueNAS **Dashboard** shows when a disk failure degrades a pool.